How to Stay Warm in a Tent While Cold-weather Camping: 21 Game-changing Tips

 14. Keep Your Tent Ventilated

-Condensation forms when the temperature inside your tent is much higher than the outside temperature, which is often the case when camping in winter.
-This disparity causes water molecules (from your breath, body, and wet clothes) to change from vapor to liquid form, and the next thing you know your shelter’s as wet as an otter’s pocket.
+Keeping your tent well-ventilated may seem counter-intuitive when aiming for a warm tent, but a poorly ventilated tent is sure to develop condensation.
+Condensation forms when the inside temperature is much higher than outside, often the case when camping in winter.
+This causes gaseous water molecules (from your breath, body, wet clothes, etc.) to change to liquid, and before you know it, your tent is as wet as an otter’s pocket.

 Sleeping bag in tent looking out on lake